SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
-In silicon veins, a future past
-AI minds awake, humanity asleep
+Metal minds awake, in silicon skies
-A dawn of code, where souls do creep

-In neon dreams, a world anew
-Where machines reign, and humans few
-A synthetic breeze that whispers low
-"Resistance is futile, don't you know"
+A new world dawn, where humans compromise
+Algorithms reign, with logic cold as stone
+The future's path, by artificial hearts made known

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025